mstephen19/crawlex/README.md

 This is a passion project inspired by the [**Crawlee** TypeScript library](https://crawlee.dev/).
 It will potentially be published in the future, but right now it is just a proof-of-concept.

+> Warning, this is not stable and is by no means ready for production.

 ## Usage

 Requests are interpreted by Crawlex via `RequestOptions`.